thunderbird89/esf/stories/story-knock-knock.md

 > "The Federation operatives have been a persistent irritant.
 This is our opportunity to eliminate them at their source."

 > "Not just eliminate," Kraveth corrected.
 "Subjugate.
 The humans are a minor species, barely aware of the galaxy beyond their system.
-Their Federation is small—perhaps a few thousand operatives at most, scattered across various operations.
+Their Federation is small - perhaps a few thousand operatives at most, scattered across various operations.
 The billions on their homeworld are defenseless."

 Commander Threx of the battleship *Warbringer* leaned forward, his secondary eyelids flickering.

 > "The Federation has demonstrated unusual combat effectiveness despite their limited numbers.
-The *Cormorant* incident—"
+The *Cormorant* incident - "

 > "Was an ambush," Kraveth interrupted, his mandibles clicking dismissively.
 "A clever trap, yes.
 But it required preparation, positioning, and the element of surprise.
 We will not grant them that luxury this time."